interacsean/domakey/README.md

 ## What's a 'DoMakey'

-The purpose of DoMakey is to enable low-level automated code-creation for developers, to reduce boilerplate.
+The purpose of DoMakey is to enable low-level, automated code-creation for developers, to reduce time spent setting up boilerplate code.

-DoMakey is a command line interface which will call template-building scripts that you can define yourself.
+DoMakey is a command line interface which will call template-building scripts you can define yourself.
 These are super straight-forward.

 The template-building scripts should follow an interface of an asynchronous function which takes `makey` as a parameter, and (usually) returns simple file creation instructions.